 I believe part of this is because lots of people put their kids back into school once they hit the middle school or high school ages.

 Fortunately, we have quite a few sports options for homeschoolers where we live.
 Both of my sons participate in a competitive basketball league.

 They’ve also been on a baseball team for homeschoolers in past years.
-Unfortunately, that team didn’t exist the following year which put us in the position of having to search for other options for our boys if they wanted to continue playing.
+Unfortunately, that specific team didn’t exist the following year, which put us in the position of having to search for other options for our boys if they wanted to continue playing.

 2 – The Buck Stops Here